DanielTockan/Skii/README.md

 CRUD methods were created for both the users and resorts to execute the app's functionality.
 I created the user controllers.

-Provisions were made for scenarios where only logged in users, or the user assosciated with a particular aspect of the app should be able to access or amend data.
+Provisions were made for scenarios where only logged in users, or the user associated with a particular aspect of the app should be able to access or amend data.
 An instance of this can be seen with the "modifyUser" function, responsible for allowing users to edit their credentials.

 ```js
 function modifyUser(req, res) {